SchrodingerandDoraemon/Notes/Java/antra_java.md

 Class loaders are responsible for loading Java classes during runtime dynamically to the JVM.
 Also, they are part of the JRE.
 ***bootstrap or primordial class loader*** loads the java.lang.ClassLoader itself.
 It's mainly responsible for loading JDK internal classes.
 This bootstrap class loader is part of the core JVM and is written in native code.

-The ***extension class loader*** is a child of the bootstrap class loader and takes care of loading the extensions of the standard core Java classes so that it's available to all applications running on the platform.
+The ***extension class loader*** is a child of the bootstrap class loader and are reponsible for loading the extensions of the standard core Java classes so that it's available to all applications running on the platform.
+It loads the jar package.

 ***application class loader***loads all the application level classes into the JVM.
 It loads files found in the classpath environment variableAlso, it's a child of Extensions classloader.